 Figure 1.1 Visual Studio Express 2012 Download Link

 When you launch Visual Studio Express 2012, the start page will appear, as shown in Figure 1.2 below.

 Figure 1.2: Visual Studio 2012 Start Page

-To start a new Visual Studio Express 2012 project, simply click on New Project to launched The Visual Studio New Project page as shown below:
+To start a new Visual Studio Express 2012 project, simply click on New Project to launch the Visual Studio New Project page, as shown in Figure 1.3

 Visual Basic Express 2012 IDE comprises a few windows, the Form window, the Solution Explorer window and the Properties window.
-It also consists of a toolbox which contains many useful controls that allows a programmer to develop his or her VB programs.
-The toolbox is shown in Figure 1.4.
+It also consists of a toolbox which contains many useful controls that allow a programmer to develop his or her VB programs.
+The toolbox is shown in Figure 1.5.

 MsgBox(“My First Visual Basic 2012 Program”)

-Now click on the Start on the toolbar to run the program then click on the OK button, a dialog box that displays the “My First Visual Basic 2012 Program″ message will appear, as shown in Figure 1.7:
+Now click on the Start on the toolbar to run the program then click on the OK button, a dialog box that displays the “My First Visual Basic 2012 Program″ message will appear, as shown in Figure 1.8.

 The function MsgBox is a built-in function of Visual Basic 2012 and it will display the text enclosed within the brackets.